 A radio with this function will require only one antenna if it is receive-only.
 On the other hand, you’ll need two antennas if the AIS function allows you to transmit as well.

 Note: Most fixed mount VHF marine radios don’t include the antenna in the package.
-So, remember to enquire about the most compatible model and add one to your cart alongside the radio.
+So, remember to inquire about the most compatible model and add one to your cart alongside the radio.

 Dual Station Capability

 Most (not all) marine radios today have this function.
-It simply allows you to operate 2 stations from the same radio simply by installing a second command mic elsewhere inside the boat.
+It simply allows you to operate two stations from the same radio simply by installing a second command mic elsewhere inside the boat.